-- 9. If you removed the bottom cover, the front fan, or the system board, replace them.
-See "Removing and replacing the front fan" on page 95, "Removing and replacing the system board" on page 92, and "Removing and replacing the bottom cover" on page 90. - 10.
+- 9. If you removed the bottom cover, the microprocessor, the front fan, or the system board, replace them.
+See "Installing or replacing microprocessors" on page 127, "Removing and replacing the front fan" on page 94, "Removing and replacing the system board" on page 91, and "Removing and replacing the bottom cover" on page 89. - 10.
 If necessary, connect any internal cables to the adapter.
 Refer to the documentation that comes with the option. - 11.
 If you installed an ISA legacy adapter, go to "ISA Legacy Resources" on page 55 to assign system resources. - 12.
 If you want to install or remove any other options, do so now.
 Otherwise, go to "Completing the installation" on page 148.